 to the designated official(s).
-Any undue delay in returning the above mentioned objects may be penalised by 10 points for a full or incomplete minute of delay.
+Any undue delay in returning the above mentioned objects may be penalised up to 10 task points for a full or incomplete minute of delay.
 Penalty time begins in 2 hours after end of the longest SCORING PERIOD (12.17).

-Pilot can fill the FRF not completely or not to fill it at all.
-By using this right the pilot waives his right for the assistance regarding logger scoring.

-6.11.3 Immediately after landing, competitor must report to the Safety officer on the completion of the flight.
-The form of the report - SMS message "(competition number) landing" to the Safety officer's phone number from any phone number of the competitor.
+- 6.11.3 Pilot has the right to fill the FRF not completely or not to fill it at all.
+By using this right the pilot waives his right for the assistance (5.1) regarding logger scoring. - 6.11.4 Immediately after landing, competitor must report to the Safety officer on the completion of the flight.
+The form of the report SMS message "(competition number) landing" to the Safety officer's phone number from any phone number of the competitor.